jingpeilu/robot_motion_reconstruction/keypoint_detection/README.md

 python extract_keypoints_baxter.py --dataset baxter_poses
 ```

-See keypoint_detection.ipynb for visualizing the keypoint detection.
+See jupyter notebooks for visualizing the keypoint detection.

 For training the keypoint detector, see "https://github.com/jingpeilu/keypoint_optimization" for details.